kkcoder1903/AWS1/Log Rotation/README.md

 # Log Rotation and Backup Bash Script

 This bash script is designed to perform log rotation and backup for a specific log file on a hypothetical web server.
 Log rotation is a common practice to manage log files and prevent them from growing indefinitely.
-This script allows you to rotate and archive log files to save disk space while preserving historical data.
+This script allows you to rotate and archive log files to save disk space while preserving data.

 ## Usage